-In 2015-16, Ned DelGuercio enters his fourth season as assistant coach and recruiter for the Yale Lightweight Crew.
+In 2016-17, Ned DelGuercio is in his fifth year as assistant coach and recruiter for the Yale Lightweight Crew.

-In his first season at Yale in 2013, he guided the Y150 Freshmen to a 6-1 regular season record and the gold medal at the EARC Sprints Championship.
+In his first season at Yale in 2013, DelGuercio guided the Y150 Freshmen to a 6-1 regular season record and the gold medal at the EARC Sprints Championship.

 DelGuercio is a six-time USA National Team member and two-time World Champion.
 In 2007 after securing the gold medal in the M8+ at the Pan American Games, he was named to the M4+ for the World Championships in Munich, Germany.
 The USA 4+ took the gold by 0.4 seconds.
 The following summer he coxed the USA LM8+ at the World Championships in Linz, Austria.
 The United States captured the gold medal by 1.4 seconds.
 He went on to compete as coxswain for the USA M8+ for the 2009, 2010, and 2011 World Championships and World Cup teams, and raced in the Grand Challenge of the Henley Royal Regatta in 2010 and 2011.